 The Golden Rule

-I am selling my bracelets locally in Southern Oregon, as well as on my Etsy store.
+I am selling these Compassion Bead Bracelets locally in Southern Oregon, as well as on my Etsy store.
 Below are some of the bracelets available.
 If you are interested in purchasing a bracelet, you can visit my shop at OneWingArt Etsy Store

 I am an artist, a web developer, a mom, a meditator, a cancer survivor, and now a new beading enthusiast.
-I've never beaded before, but I hope that these bracelets might offer a bit of compassion to the "ripple of love."
+I've never beaded before, but I hope that these bracelets might offer a bit of compassion to the "ripple of love" that this world needs right now.